-Frida Ghitis is a world affairs columnist for The Miami Herald and World Politics Review, and a former CNN producer and correspondent.
+Frida Ghitis is a frequent contributor to CNN Opinion, and a world affairs columnist for The Miami Herald and World Politics Review.
+She is a former CNN producer and correspondent.

 Frida Ghitis is a world affairs columnist and author; a former CNN producer and correspondent, she has worked in more than 60 countries, from Tibet to the Amazon jungle, covering major international developments and their impact on the everyday lives of individuals.